-The context for this project is the renewed interest in the Red Sea Basin as a zone of contact and dispersal in early prehistory rather than a barrier to movement (Fig. 1).
+The context for this project is the renewed interest in the Red Sea Basin as a zone of contact and dispersal in early prehistory rather than a barrier to movement (Figure 1).
 Although several finds of stone tools of Lower and Middle Palaeolithic character have been found throughout the Arabian Peninsula (see Petraglia 2003; Petraglia & AlSharekh 2003; AlSharekh 2006), the rarity of radiometric dates and a lack of associated fauna or human fossils have tended to perpetuate the notion that the Arabian Peninsula was a geographical cul-de-sac of little importance for most of the Pleistocene epoch.
-Well-dated human fossils and stone tools show that the earliest humans outside Africa were present from around 1.8 million years ago at sites like Ubeidiyah in the Jordan Valley, Dmanisi in the Caucasus, and the Sangiran Dome in Indonesia (Lordkipanidze, Bar-Yosef & Otte 2000; Bar-Yosef & Belfer-Cohen 2001; Swisher et al. 1994).
+Well-dated human fossils and stone tools show that the earliest humans outside Africa were present from around 1.8 million years ago at sites like Ubeidiyah in the Jordan Valley, Dmanisi in the Caucasus and the Sangiran Dome in Indonesia (Lordkipanidze et al. 2000; Bar-Yosef & Belfer-Cohen 2001; Swisher et al. 1994).
 Given that these early Asian sites were occupied by populations originating from Africa (but see Dennell & Roebroeks 2005), the question arises as to the major pathways of human movement and cultural contact between Africa and Asia.
-In this regard, the long-standing assumption is that the main lines of contact were to the north via the Nile Valley, the Sinai Peninsula, and the Levant, and thence northwards to the Caucasus and eastwards via the Zagros arc to India and the Indonesian archipelago.
-Recently, the climate of opinion has begun to change and has focused on the southern dispersal route, that is to say a pathway from Ethiopia and the Horn of Africa across the Bab al-Mandab Straits to the Arabian Peninsula, southern Iran, and the Indian subcontinent, particularly for anatomically modern humans after about 150,000 years ago (Lahr & Foley 1994).
-This change of thinking is based on mostly indirect clues derived from the modelling of genetic histories (Templeton 2002; Macaulay et al. 2005) and the modelling of dispersal patterns (Mithen 2002), from similarities in Middle Stone Age artefacts in East Africa and southern Arabia (Rose 2004), and from a belief that coastlines and the exploitation of ma-
+In this regard, the long-standing assumption is that the main lines of contact were to the north via the Nile Valley, the Sinai Peninsula and the Levant, and thence northwards to the Caucasus and eastwards via the Zagros arc to India and the Indonesian archipelago.
+Recently, opinion has begun to change and attention has focused on the southern dispersal route, that is to say a pathway from Ethiopia and the Horn of Africa across the Bab al-Mandab Straits to the Arabian Peninsula, southern Iran and the Indian Sub-continent, particularly for anatomically modern humans after about 150,000 years ago (Lahr & Foley 1994).
+This change of thinking is based on mostly indirect clues derived from the modelling of genetic histories (Templeton 2002; Macaulay et al. 2005) and the modelling of dispersal patterns (Mithen 2002), from similarities in Middle Stone Age artefacts in East Africa and southern Arabia (Rose 2004) and from a belief that coastlines and the exploitation of marine resources may have been an attractive option from the earliest period (Walter et al. 2000; Stringer 2000; Erlandson 2001; Flemming et al. 2003; Bailey 2004a; Bailey 2004b).
+An additional factor is the possibility that the major sea channels on this route that supposedly acted as barriers may have been dry land during the low sea levels that persisted for much of the Pleistocene period, and conceivably never presented a serious obstacle to movement.
+Nevertheless, arguments against the viability of a southern route continue to be advanced, principally the deterrent of supposedly arid climatic conditions (e.g. Derricourt 2005).